tbarbette/npf/README.md

 ## Tools
 Three tools come with this performance framework :
-  * npf-run.py for advance regression and statistics tests on one repository
+  * npf-run for advance regression and statistics tests on one repository
-  * npf-watch.py to watch one or multiple repositories for any new commit and e-mail regression results in case of change in performances due to the last commits
+  * npf-watch to watch one or multiple repositories for any new commit and e-mail regression results in case of change in performances due to the last commits
-  * npf-compare.py to compare one testie but across multiple repository, mainly to compare how different branches/implementations behaves against each others
+  * npf-compare to compare one testie but across multiple repository, mainly to compare how different branches/implementations behaves against each others

 ### NPF Run